Stephen Williams

 and thanks Dad, for everything !

-As a Somatic Educator and Practitioner, I use the term "Somaticist" (not to be confused with "Somatist") to best describe those who work in the field of Somatic Awareness.
-Having come full circle to the behavioral and cognitive aspects that first interested me, I often use the term Neuro-Somaticist.
+I use the term "Somaticist" (not to be confused with "Somatist") to best describe those who work in the field of Somatic Awareness.
+Having come full circle to the behavioral and cognitive aspects that first interested me, I often use the term NeuroSomaticist.
 Regardless, it all begins with the sensing of movement, position, and feelings or emotions.
 Over the years, I've noticed the tendency to treat Somatics and Breathing separately.
 However, I see them as the same, and often present both within a session.
 For me, every aspect of breathing is somatic in nature, and every aspect of Somatics involves the breath.
 The two are inseparable.

-My work with NeuroSomatics began obscurely when I returned to post-graduate study in Neuro-Psychology, and began to integrate it into my practice as a Shiatsu Therapist.
+My work with NeuroSomatics began obscurely with some post-graduate study in Neuro-Psychology, which I integrated into my practice as a Shiatsu Therapist.
 Truthfully, most clients had no interest in the somatic content.
-They just wanted their sore back or stiff neck fixed while they slept.
+They just wanted their sore back or stiff neck fixed while they chatted or dozed off.
 But the few who came aboard helped grow my interest and understanding of what was possible.

 In early 2007, a bike accident changed everything!
 A painful limp ended my physical activities for 18 months.
-Applying my knowledge of functional somatics at the time, I began to walk using focused attention.
-I was shocked to discover that jogging was less painful than walking, and soon came to understand why.
+Applying my knowledge of functional somatics at the time, I began to walk with focused attention, only to discover that jogging was less painful than walking.
 Thus, in August of 2008, I began running (sorry..." jogging"), something I hadn't done for 40 years.
 When I mentioned to several runners that it would be cool to "run Boston someday", they laughed at me!
 With strict qualifying times, the Boston Marathon often remains on one's "bucket list" for a lifetime.
-Their response burned in me all the way home, so that very night I registered for a December marathon that could qualify me for Boston.
-I achieved that goal, and I returned to Boston 5 more times, with a 2nd place finish in 2012, and gold in a big race later that year.
-I had entered each event to validate my work.
+Having once been a runner, their response burned in me all the way home, so that very night I registered for a December marathon that could qualify me for Boston.
+I achieved that goal, and returned to Boston 5 more times, earning a silver medal in 2012.
+Each effort was intended to validate the effectiveness of the NeuroSomatic work I was doing.
 Sadly, I never again saw the trio who had laughed at me.
+But the real upside to those events lies in an account seen on the Stedawi story site (links).

-As work demands grew, I chose shorter events.
-On a hot July morning in 2015, I won a 2nd National title in honor of my father.
-Fifty years earlier, our newspaper had shown him lifting me at the airport, having quarterbacked the 1960 Pop Warner World Champions in football.
-I had chatted with Walt Disney in his office as he lunched, and been kissed by teen heartthrob Annette Funicello.
+As work demands grew, I moved to the track and shorter road events.
+On a hot July morning in 2015, I was able to present my father a second national title.
+Fifty years earlier, a newspaper had published a homecoming photo of him embracing his son, Quarterback for the 1960 Pop Warner World Champions in football.
+I had chatted with Walt Disney in his office as he lunched, and been kissed by teen heartthrob and film star, Annette Funicello.
 Does it get any better for a 12-year-old?
-Now it had all come full circle, gifting my father with a USA gold medal on his 100th birthday, to complement his black eye from a fall.
-It was good timing, as he died soon afterward.
-The following year, I happened upon a series of online posts from a woman in Berlin who was analyzing running form in major events.
-The observations and comments were strangely identical to my own.
-Eventually, I reached out to connect and realized I had seen her methodology, "Feldenkrais", profiled in an article years earlier but had brushed it off.
-Had I read further, I would have seen how closely it resembled what I was already doing, and how genius the creator was.
+Now it had all come full circle by gifting him with a USA gold medal on his 100th birthday.
+The following year, I happened upon a woman in Berlin who analyzed running form in major events, and whose comments were eerily like my own.
+Eventually, I connected with her and realized I had seen her methodology, "Feldenkrais", profiled in an article years earlier but had brushed it off.
+Had I read further, I would have seen how closely it resembled what I was doing at the time, and how genius the creator was.
 He had literally been a pioneer in Neuro-Plasticity, as much so as Paul Bach-y-Rita had been, just differing in approach.
 So a shout-out to Jae Gruenke for having given me a reason to look again.

 sdw